Tax Information & Forms

-Credit for tax paid to other cities for residents of Dayton will remain at two and one-quarter percent (2.25%) for tax year 2016 and increase to two and one-half percent (2.5%) for tax years 2017 and beyond.
+Credit for tax paid to other cities for residents of Dayton remained at two and one-quarter percent (2.25%) for tax year 2016 and increased to two and one-half percent (2.5%) for tax years 2017 and beyond.

 For additional information, please contact the City of Dayton income tax customer service line at 937-333-3500, and choose option 2 when prompted.